Urban Forestry Management Program

 TO LEARN MORE READ THE REPORT LOCATED IN THE DOCUMENTS SECTION!

-*Any opinions, findings, conclusions, or recommendations expressed in this publication or audiovisual are those of the author(s) and do not necessarily reflect the view of the USDA Forest Service.
+Any opinions, finding, conclusions, or recommendations expressed in this publications are those of the authors and do not necessarily reflect the view of the U.S. Department of Agriculture.

-*The work upon which this project is based was funded, in whole or in part through a subrecipient grant awarded by the USDA Forest Service through the Florida Department of Agriculture and Consumer Services.
-The contents do not necessarily reflect the views or policies of the USDA Forest Service nor does mention of trade names, commercial productions, services or organization imply endorsement by the U.S. Government.
+The work upon which this project is based was funded, in whole or in part through a subrecipient grant awarded by the U.S. Department of Agriculture through the Florida Department of Agriculture and Consumer Services.
+The contents do not necessarily reflect the views or policies of the U.S. Department of Agriculture nor does mention of trade names, commercial productions, services or organization imply endorsement by the U.S. Government.

 • CLOSED: This survey has concluded.